hshindo/TransitionParser.jl/README.md

 For deciding, `beamsearch` function finds k-best optimal states according to your transition system.

+For example,
 ```julia
 using TransitionParser

 initstate = State()
 beamsearch(initstate, 16, expand)
 ```
-where beamsize is 16, `expand` is a function to get next states from current state.
+where beamsize is 16, `expand` is a function to get next states from the current state.

-See [JukaiNLP](https://github.com/hshindo/JukaiNLP.jl.git) for concrete examples.
+See [JukaiNLP](https://github.com/hshindo/JukaiNLP.jl.git) for a concrete example.